Updated Aug. 6, 2015

 Dress code: Visitors should remember that there is a strictly enforced dress code for entering St. Peter’s Basilica — shoulders must be covered, even if with just a shawl, and shorts are not allowed.
 Women’s pants, skirts or dress must reach the knees.
 The rules are relaxed for a general audience outdoors in St. Peter’s Square.

-For more info: on papal blessings, buying papal photos and visits to St. Peter’s tomb, check out our the CNS Pilgrim’s Page; look here for more on papal events, tips and Vatican tours; and here for the official schedule of papal Masses for 2013.
+For more info: on papal blessings, buying papal photos and visits to St. Peter’s tomb, check out our the CNS Pilgrim’s Page; look here for more on papal events, tips and Vatican tours; and here for the official schedule of papal events for 2015.

-Here’s an amateur video we put together two years ago showing how to get tickets, too:
+Here’s an amateur video we put together in 2011 showing how to get tickets, too: